himalay03/flashcard-generator/README.md

 # AlmaBetter- FlashCard Generator

-Flashcard Generator is a frontend capston project assigned by the Almabetter.
+Flashcard Generator is a frontend capstone project assigned by the Almabetter.

 ## Deployment